Vyral/matthew-jaime/_posts/2020-03-03-how-first-time-buyers-can-reduce-their-mortgage-payment.md

 youtube_code: TNItBVIqzMI
 ---

-{% include youtube.html %}We encourage our buyers to get pre-approved through our in-house mortgage group, American Loan Corporation.
-Here’s why.
+{% include youtube.html %}<center>We encourage our buyers to get pre-approved through our in-house mortgage group, American Loan Corporation.
+Here’s why.</center>

 Most first-time homebuyers need to get pre-approved to understand what their monthly mortgage payment will be.
 That being said, we always encourage our buyers to get pre-approved through our in-house mortgage group: American Loan Corporation.
 ALC has been fortunate enough to partner with the city of Los Angeles to offer down payment assistance up to $90,000.
 This sum can reduce your monthly mortgage payment from $300 to $800 per month.
 If you’d like to know more about getting pre-approved or how ALC can help you, don’t hesitate to reach out to me.
 I’d love to speak with you.